FK Utenos Utenis

 FK Utenis Utena is a football club, based in Utena, Lithuania.
 The club plays its home matches at the Utenis Stadium (capacity 3,000).

 History

 The current club is the fourth iteration in the club history.
 Originally founded in 1933, the club went through tumultuous history of ups and downs.
 The predecessor of the current club FK Utenis Utena ceased to exist in 2011.

 FK Utenos Utenis was founded in November 2013, and played in the I Lyga.
 The club achieved promotion to the top tier of Lithuanian football, and spent 3 seasons in A lyga between 2015 and 2017.

-Between 2022 and 2024 the club had Capelli Sport as it's majority share stakeholder.
+Between 2022 and 2024 the club had Capelli Sport as its majority share stakeholder.
 In 2022 a strategic partnership with Danish side HB Køge has been announced.